-That’s when I realized, this makes one of the most perfect make-ahead recipes.
-In fact, you really need to prep it far in advance of baking so that the filling has a chance to cool down.
+That's when I realized, this makes one of the most perfect make-ahead recipes.
+In fact, it really works best if you prep it in advance of baking so that the filling has a chance to cool down.

-I’ve included the recipe at the bottom of the post, but you’ll definitely want to reference the full instructions for the pie crust here to get all my tips and tricks.
+If you're making my homemade pie crust, you'll want to reference the full instructions for the pie crust to get all my tips and tricks.

 Get the dough prepared and stick it in the fridge to chill.